InQBarna/iqb-tech-blog/_posts/2024-09-05-swift-ios-apps-single-entry-point-for-action-when-events.markdown

 ### **Handling Effects Separately**

-Ouch... this article is packed with valuable insights, but to ensure a clear and focused discussion, we’ve decided to split it into two parts, Effects will be added to the second part.
-Stay tuned for it, where we’ll dive even deeper into the topic!
+Ouch... this article is packed with valuable insights, but to ensure a clear and focused discussion, we’ve decided to split it into two parts, Effects will be added to the second part [Swift iOS App Single Entry Point for Action/When Events - Effects]({{ site.baseurl }}/swift/action/functional/2024/09/06/swift-ios-apps-single-entry-point-for-action-when-events-effects.html)

 ### **Benefits of This Approach**